Judge tentatively OKs $725M Facebook settlement: How to apply for a payout

-(NEXSTAR) – A massive $725 million settlement involving Facebook’s parent company Meta was tentatively approved by a judge on Wednesday, paving the way for users of the social media platform to apply for a chunk of the payout.
+(NEXSTAR) – A massive $725 million settlement involving Facebook’s parent company Meta was tentatively approved by a judge last month, paving the way for users of the social media platform to apply for a chunk of the payout.

 Meta has agreed to the payment to settle a lawsuit claiming Facebook allowed users’ personal data to be shared with third parties, the most famous being Cambridge Analytica, a consulting firm that supported Donald Trump’s 2016 presidential campaign.
 The firm harvested the data of as many as 87 million Facebook users, the Associated Press reported.

-Note: Editor’s note: This story has been updated to correct the date a judge tentatively approved the settlement.